-- 6) Binding of an agonist to either GABAa or glycine receptors increases the conductance of the same ion through the membrane. - a) Which ion is transported more readily through the membrane following the binding of agonists to these receptors?
-(3 points).

-b) What is the physiologic effect of an agonist binding to either GABAa or glycine recptors?
-(What is the effect on membrane potential?)
-(3 points).

-c) Are GABAa and glycine receptors characterized as metabotropic or ionotropic receptors (circle the answer below)?
+6) Binding of an agonist to either GABAa or glycine receptors increases the conductance of the same ion through the membrane. a) Which ion is transported more readily the binding of agonists to these receptors? • CI- b) What is the physiologic effect of an agglycine recptors?
+(What is the effect on IPSP (or membrane hyperpolarization) c) Are GABAa and glycine receptors of ionotropic receptors (circle the answer by • Metabotropic Ionotropic d) Are the synaptic effects of GABA and glycine terminated by breaking do the transmitters or reuptaking them into nerve terminal?
 (2 points).
+Reuptake Breakdown